deathworlders/online/content/book/deathworlders/chapter-19-baptisms.md

 Sara scooted up to him a bit.
 "Did she hurt you?"

 "Not like… not physically, or anything like that.
 She never touched me.
-But she... said things, you know?
+But she...said things, you know?
 Painful things."

 "Yeah, but… Sticks and stones, right?"